chr4-cookbooks/duplicity_ng/README.md

   azure_account_key  'MY_ACCOUNT_KEY'

   # In case you use FTP/SFTP as your backend, your credentials go here
-  # Nb. username goes in the url like sftp://username@sftp.mycompany.com/
+  # Note: username goes in the url like sftp://username@sftp.mycompany.com/
   ftp_password 'MY_PASSWORD'

   # GPG options (compression and algorithms)